 In one click, the analysis of your audience can be exported as a PDF file.

 You can also share the URL of the page to give your staff access to your recommendations.
 A switch YES/NO button allows you to share this URL with a password: access to this page from the shared link will be secure.
 Set the password by entering it in the text block.
 By clicking “Copy and close”, the URL is automatically copied to the clipboard.
 The page thus shared only allows consultation and does not give access to the editing options or the various actions.

 The page will be printed as it appears in a PDF export.

 This action redirects you to the configuration page of your website.
-In the “Audiences” tab of this page, you can modify related parameters.
-This will of course have an impact on the segments that you will be offered in Audiences.
+In the “Audience” tab of this page, you can modify related parameters.
+This will of course have an impact on the segments that you will be offered in Audience.